ChroniclerCherry/stardew-valley-mods/TrainStation/TrainStation/README.md

 The menu will not show any destinations on the current map or those that do not meet the specified conditions

+### Adding a boat station
+The exact same thing applies for boat stations, with a property of `BoatTicket` on the Buildings layer

 ## Adding a destination

 To add a destination to the train stops menu, make a content pack with a `TrainStops.json` targetting `Cherry.TrainStation`